jmusau62-gmail/quote/README.md

 # quote
-This is a form app that displays quotes , authors of the quotes and has an up vote and down vote features on the quotes.
+This is an Angular CLI that displays quotes by authors and calculates up votes and down votes.